-- Crowning Music of Awesome: The main theme.
+- Awesome Music: The main theme.
 Seriously, try listening to it without getting the chills.
 Just try it.

-- Sequelitis: Most of the sequels are generally regarded as low quality with Resurrection and the Rob Zombie directed reboots getting the most flack.
+- Sequelitis: Most of the sequels are generally regarded as low quality, with Resurrection being regarded as the series' nadir and the Rob Zombie-directed reboots being a Love It or Hate It affair.

 - Surprisingly Improved Sequel: IV and H20.
-Both came after two lackluster sequels, both showed the influence of the slasher trend of the day.
+Both came after two lackluster sequels, both showed the influence of the slasher trends of the day.